tom-sherman/serverless-xstate/README.md

 Running xstate on serverless functions.

+## Demo

+There is a demo of this architecture deployed to serverless AWS over at https://github.com/ovotech/serverless-xstate-demo

 ## Why?

 AWS Step functions are cool and allow you to build state machines, but they are difficult to setup for processes that are meant to wait for some external signal like a request from a user.